ikhanter/bewise_test_case/README.md

 3. The repository with the task must contain instructions for assembling a docker image with the service from step 2., configuring it and launching it.
 And also an example of a request to the POST API of the service.

-4. It is advisable if, when performing the task, you use docker-compose, SqlAalchemy, and use type annotations.
+4. It is advisable if, when performing the task, you use docker-compose, SQLAalchemy, and use type annotations.

 #### REQUIREMENTS